wp-plugins/asps-check-referrer/readme.txt

 * gallery
 * showcase
 * page_id
+* /

+Nominating "/" will apply referrer check to your whole site.
 If your website uses several different domain names you can make nominations that mention the page/section only.

 Domain names can server all aliases, for example using example.com will also allow news.example.com.